Silver Springs Daily Weather Forecast - NewsBreak

 Tuesday, September 28

-Slight chance of rain showers then areas of blowing dust during the day; while areas of blowing dust then partly cloudy overnight
+Areas of blowing dust during the day; while areas of blowing dust then mostly clear overnight

 - Light wind